Background pattern

 Use in children

 There is no experience with the use of Blopress Forte in children (under 18 years).
-Therefore, Blopress should not be administered to children.
+Therefore, Blopress Forte should not be given to children.

 Taking Blopress Forte with other medicines

-Blopress Forte may affect how some medicines work, and some medicines may affect the effect of Blopress Forte.
-If you are taking certain medicines, your doctor may need to perform blood tests at regular intervals.
+Blopress Forte may affect the way some medicines work and some medicines may affect the way Blopress Forte works.
+If you are using certain medicines, your doctor may need to do blood tests from time to time.

-Especially, inform your doctor if you are taking any of the following medicines, as your doctor may need to change your dose and/or take other precautions:
+In particular, tell your doctor if you are using any of the following medicines, as your doctor may need to change your dose and/or take other precautions:

-• Other medicines to lower your blood pressure, including beta-blockers, diazoxide, and the so-called ACE inhibitors such as enalapril, captopril, lisinopril, or ramipril.
+• Other medicines to lower your blood pressure, including beta-blockers, diazoxide, and ACE inhibitors such as enalapril, captopril, lisinopril, or ramipril.

 • Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, diclofenac, celecoxib, or etoricoxib (medicines to relieve pain and inflammation).

-• Acetylsalicylic acid (if you take more than3 gper day) (medicines to relieve pain and inflammation).
+• Acetylsalicylic acid (if you take more than 3 g a day) (medicine to relieve pain and inflammation).

-• Potassium supplements or salt substitutes containing potassium (medicines to increase potassium levels in the blood).
+• Potassium supplements or salt substitutes containing potassium (medicines to increase potassium levels in your blood).

 • Calcium supplements or vitamin D.

-• Medicines to lower cholesterol, such as colestipol or colestiramine.
+• Medicines to lower your cholesterol, such as colestipol or cholestyramine.

 • Medicines for diabetes (tablets or insulin).

-• Medicines to control heart rhythm (antiarrhythmic agents) such as digoxin and beta-blockers.
+• Medicines to control your heart rate (anti-arrhythmic agents) such as digoxin and beta-blockers.

-• Medicines that may be affected by potassium levels in the blood, such as some antipsychotic medicines.
+• Medicines that may be affected by potassium levels in your blood, such as certain antipsychotic medicines.

 • Heparin (a medicine to increase blood fluidity).